-Sergio Aguero may have finally been included in the PFA Team of the Year, but former Liverpool, Chelsea and Manchester United heroes can continue to feel hard done by.
+Sergio Aguero was finally included in the PFA Team of the Year in 2018, but former Liverpool, Chelsea and Manchester United heroes can continue to feel hard done by.

-Despite being one of the Premier League’s best strikers since arriving from Atletico Madrid in 2011, Aguero only earned his first inclusion in the XI this season.
+Despite being one of the Premier League’s best strikers since arriving from Atletico Madrid in 2011, Aguero earned his first inclusion in the XI seven years later.

 We’ve looked back at 10 of the best players to never make the cut.